PolarisChiba/BF-seminar/2002_ICPC/PE.md

 ## Solution

-Any MST algorithm will do.
+Any MST algorithm will do, while you can just use a modified version of Prim's algorithm as the code below.s

 ## AC code